 How Plumbing Plays a Key Part to Your Health and Wellness

 - Water filters remove micro-plastics and other nasties from your water supply so you don’t ingest them.

 - Traps provide a water seal to prevent the inhaling of sewer gases.
 They protect the air you inhale in your home.
 Sewer traps are common under all fixtures like toilet, sink, basin, laundry tub, shower and bath.

 - Overflow Relief Gullies provide an external overflow for sewerage to prevent an unexpected flood of waste water flowing through your home.
 This contaminated water can be detrimental to your health when it overflows into your home, let alone the cost to fix the damage.

 - Vacuum breaker valves on external hose taps ensure contaminated water from the lawn and garden, (ie fertilisers and pesticides) aren’t sucked back through the hose, contaminating the water line to your street.

 - Hot water is essential for hygiene.
 It offers comfort and assists in wellness for when you or your family aren’t well.
-The correct temperature prevents outbreak of legionella.
+The correct temperature with heater valves prevents outbreak of legionella.